backand/angular1-sdk/README.md

 This is the documentation for Back&'s Angular 1 SDK.
 This SDK enables you to communicate comfortably and quickly with your Backand app.
 It wraps the [vanilla-sdk](https://github.com/backand/vanilla-sdk) to allow you to work with Back& more easily when working on projects based on Angular.js 1.

+## Overview
+This SDK is an Angular 1 wrapper around our [vanilla-sdk](https://github.com/backand/vanilla-sdk).
+This provides convenient objects and properties for Angular 1 apps working with Back&.
+You can refer to the [vanilla-sdk](https://github.com/backand/vanilla-sdk)'s readme for a full API reference.
+Follow the instructions below to install our Angular 1 SDK!

 ## Installation
 To install the Angular 1 SDK, use the correct command for your dependency management platform: